w-draper/ENGG1003-1/README.md

 use the backup branch because some weird stuff happened with my main branch basically i couldnt commit because something was corrupted?? used the internet and i think the branch was broken, so i just used backup branch for final copy

+Please Note that the first two assesable Git Commits are in the Main branch though.